How To Setup Hermes With Ollama (Best Models 2026)

 Qwen 3.6 — Best For Code

-Qwen 3.6 has stronger code generation than Gemma or DeepSeek.
+Qwen 3.6 has stronger code generation than Gemma or DeepSeek, full stop.

-1. Anything 70B+ on a normal laptop.
-Will crash or be unusably slow.
+1. Anything 70B+ on a normal laptop will crash or be unusably slow.
+Don't fight your hardware.

-3. Vague "general-purpose" models without agent benchmarks.
-Stick to the picks above.
+3. Vague general-purpose models without agent benchmarks are a gamble.
+Stick to the picks above unless you're testing for fun.

 Free Cloud Models Inside Hermes